 If you are afraid of trying something new, you will never learn a new skill.

-Also, not being open minded to learn from our mistakes will prevent us from growing.
+Also, not being open-minded to learn from your mistakes will prevent you from growing.

 If you want to sell art online, you need to be willing to try new ideas, learn from your mistakes and spend time researching.

 To be successful at art blogging, you need to:

 – Be open-minded and learn from your mistakes.

 – Spend time researching what’s trending in the world of art marketing online.

 – Research how other artists do it on their websites.
 Ask questions like “What are some effective ways for increasing traffic?” and “What are other artists doing that I am not?”

 At the end of this post will be some bullet points on how to grow a thriving art blog but first, let’s go over some common mistakes artists make that hurt their blog.